GfSE/SAF-Specification/stakeholders.md

 * Which conceptual Logical Elements are allocated to Physical Elements in the physical architecture

   ***Rationale:  In my role, as design authority I have to ensure that the SW Element fulfills the allocated logical concept (specification).***
-* Which conceptual level data / energy / material definitions have to be known by the SOI and used by the SOI?

-  ***Rationale:  In my role, I must derive interface design from them.***
 * Which design level data / energy / material definitions are used on an interface of a physical architecture element?

   ***Rationale:  In my role, I need to implement interfaces with my SW subsystem, if necessary.***
-* Which design level data / energy / material definitions have to be known by the SOI and used by the SOI?

-  ***Rationale:  In my role, I must use these in interface design.***
 * Which functions and services need to be implemented in SW?
 * Which functions are allocated to a Logical Element of the logical architecture?